Designs for Church Embroidery by Thomas Brown and Sons

 Every morning, I look forward to that first glance at the day’s emails.
 There is always that bit of anticipation: what information is needed by someone, what information are others sharing with me, what events are taking place….. and the best news that came in over the weekend was a special anniversary sale on needlework supplies for use with Ecclesiastical Sewing Projects.

 This book is a step back in time.
-In the days when this “catalog” was published, one could visit a shop and purchase a design transfer of the desired image based on the number system used through out the book.
+In the days when this “catalog” was published, one could visit a shop and purchase a design transfer of the desired image based on the number system used throughout the book.
 Once in a great while, these treasures of the past sneak up and are a source of delight.
-But for those of use wanting to hand embroider Ecclesiastical items, this book is a great starting place for design ideas.
+But for those of us wanting to hand embroider Ecclesiastical items, this book is a great starting place for design ideas.

 And what better time than a sale to give special threads in silver and gold a try?
 Or how about delicate spangles?
 The options are almost limitless, but not the time.
 The Sale at Hedgehog Handworks ends at the end of February.